molgenis/sc-MetaBrain-consortium/mbQTL/README.md

  * a `-TopEffectsWithMultTest-significant.txt` file based on the `-TopEffectsWithMultTest.txt` but filtered on `qval` < `alpha`.
  * if `plot_eqtls` is given, a eQTL visualisation figure is created for each snp-gene combination in this file.
  * if `visualise` is True, two `-TopEffects-TSSDistance-*.png` figures are created containing visualisations of the TSS distane to the top variant per gene for the significant eQTLs.
- * if `outputall` is `chr`, all tested variant - gene combinations are outputted per chromosome and indexed using [tabix](https://www.htslib.org/doc/tabix.html).
+ * if `outputall` is `chr`, all tested variant - gene combinations are outputted per chromosome, sorted using the `outputall_chr_sortby` setting, and indexed using [tabix](https://www.htslib.org/doc/tabix.html).
+Note that files sorted using `sortbyz` cannot be indexed and therefore an empty `.tbi` is created instead.
  * a `-results.txt` file with the number of effects, tests, and significance values (e.g. `MetaP   BetaAdjustedMetaP`, `BonfAdjustedMetaP`, `BonfBHAdjustedMetaP`, `bh_fdr`, and `qval`) below the significance threshold (`<0.05`) per QTL run (e.g. 0Pcs removed, 5Pcs removed, etc.).
 If a meta-analysis was performed the per dataset, the number of nominal significant effects (based on `DatasetZScores`) are also counted.

 ## Author